Custom Event Setup

 • undercuring may reduce mechanical stability and durability

-Layer thickness, exposure time and light intensity must be optimized for each printer–resin combination.
+Layer thickness, exposure time and light intensity must be optimized and validated for each printer–resin combination.

 Orientation and support strategy

-Aligners or aligner molds should be oriented to:
+Aligner components or molds should be oriented to:

 • minimize internal stresses